 at University of California, San Francisco

 - School of Health and Rehabilitation Sciences, University of Pittsburgh

 - Rehabilitation R&D Center of Excellence at the VA Palo Alto Health Care System

 - Department of Physical Therapy and Rehabilitation Sciences, University of California, San Francisco

-Please join us for this exciting event and interact with renowned researchers and clinicians in Regenerative Rehabilitation, an emerging field that brings discoveries in tissue engineering and cellular therapies to the benefit of patients, while stimulating innovative approaches for physicians and physical therapists.
+Please join us for this exciting event where you can interact with renowned researchers and clinicians in Regenerative Rehabilitation.
+This is an emerging field that translates discoveries in tissue engineering and cellular therapies into treatments that benefit the functional outcomes of patients.
+These stimulating innovative approaches will be explored with meeting attendees who are researchers, clinicians, physicians and physical therapists.

-- Are scientists incorporating feedback from clinicians applying these revolutionary therapies in their research projects?
+- A scientists incorporating feedback from clinicians by applying these revolutionary therapies in your research projects?

 During this course, participants will: